Last updated 16 Jul 2026, 19:51 UTC · updated through the trading day

 The per-asset sentiment record.

 CFGI is a market sentiment data company that scores crowd emotion from 0 to 100 across crypto and stock markets.
-Crypto readings cover the whole market and more than 100 individual assets across 15-minute, 1-hour, 4-hour and daily views.
+Crypto readings cover the whole market and hundreds of individual assets across 15-minute, 1-hour, 4-hour and daily views.
 The stock index gives a live daily reading for wider stock market sentiment.

 Every CFGI score is built from 10 indicators: price, volatility, volume, impulse, technical analysis, social media, dominance, search interest, whale movements and order book pressure.
 The same data powers our API, alerts and embeddable widgets.